yutongwei28/local-ollama-agent/README.md

 ## Running as a Docker container

 The included `Dockerfile` only runs LangChain Studio with ollama-deep-researcher as a service, but does not include Ollama as a dependant service.
 You must run Ollama separately and configure the `OLLAMA_BASE_URL` environment variable.
+Optionally you can also specify the Ollama model to use by providing the `OLLAMA_MODEL` environment variable.

 Clone the repo and build an image:
 ```